 Apple Cider Vinegar: The benefits of apple cider vinegar are endless.
 It helps to clean out your gut as acetic acid found in vinegar interferes with the enzymes in your stomach responsible for digesting.
 It is rich in potassium and enzymes, supports a healthy immune system and helps to control weight.
 Apple cider vinegar is also good for removing body sludge toxins and soothing dry throats.

 Gluten Free Flour: Some gluten free flour mixes can be dry and dense.
-For best results I like to use Cup4Cup Gluten Free Flour Mix or Arrowhead Mills Gluten Free Baking Mix.
+For best results I like to use Cup4Cup Gluten Free Flour Mix or Bob’s Red Mill Gluten Free Mix.